 Take another look at your periodic table.
-Can you identify the four elements named after locations within the United States?
+Can you figure out which five elements were named for places in the United States?

 - Complete Before You Begin: Get to Know the Periodic Table.

-- □ Inquiry Activity: Practice Wafting
+- Inquiry Activity: Practice Wafting

 - Read chapter 6 in your textbook.

 - ☐ View lesson videos.

 - Complete the lesson assignments.

 - Activity A: Single,

 Double, and Triple Bond

 Experiment for Kids

 - Activity B: Connect the Dots: Lewis Dot Structure Tetris